 You may worry how can your vertebrae of the cervical region carry all your body weight.
 However, you should know more than half of your body weight will be on your hands and the balance weight is taken by the head.
 The crucial part is the neck has to be properly aligned with the spinal column.

-Headstand or Sirsanana – Coming into the position following the Eight Steps:
+Headstand or SirsaSana – Coming into the position following the Eight Steps:

-Starting Position before starting the headstand: Get into the Child’s Pose and relax your back and neck for a few minutes before you start.
+Starting Position before starting the Sirsasana or Headstand: Get into the Child’s Pose and relax your back and neck for a few minutes before you start.

 Lean forwards, holding each hand taking it around the opposite side elbow and place your arms 8 inches or 20 cms away from your knees on the floor in front of you.
 Whereas, keep the buttocks resting on heels.